ayjays132/PhillOS/docs/vkd3d.md

 cp external/vkd3d/build/libvkd3d-proton.so dist/bootloader/esp/usr/lib/phillos/vkd3d/
 ```

 Include the file before creating the ISO so the kernel can load it during GPU initialization.
+The kernel uses a tiny ELF loader to map the shared object into memory and expose its exported symbols.
+If the file is missing the initialization step simply logs a warning and continues.

 ## Usage with Native Applications